Saving data from an Amazon Aurora MySQL DB cluster into text files in an Amazon S3 bucket - Amazon Aurora

 For information about associating an IAM role with a DB cluster, see Associating an IAM role with an Amazon Aurora MySQL DB cluster.

 5. Configure your Aurora MySQL DB cluster to allow outbound connections to Amazon S3.
-For instructions, see Enabling network communication from Amazon Aurora MySQL to other Amazon services.
+For instructions, see Enabling network communication from Amazon Aurora to other Amazon services.

 For an Aurora global database, enable outbound connections for each Aurora cluster in the global database.